 How to make Pumpkin Bars with Cream Cheese Frosting – Overview

-Making homemade pumpkin bars from scratch is easy peasy!
-At the bottom of this post, you'll find the complete instructions and ingredient amounts, but before we get started, here's a little overview of how to make them. 😋
+Making absolutely delicious pumpkin bars from scratch is easy peasy!
+At the bottom of this post, you'll find the pumpkin bar recipe with complete instructions and ingredient amounts, but before we get started, here's a little overview of how to make them. 😋

 Next, in a separate bowl, using a whisk, combine the dry ingredients – pumpkin spice, all-purpose flour, baking powder, baking soda and salt.

-Combine the wet and dry ingredients, then scrape the batter into a greased (and parchment-lined) 9″x13″ metal baking pan.
-Bake at 350°F for 25 minutes or until a toothpick comes out clean when inserted into the center.
+Combine the wet ingredients and dry ingredients, then scrape the batter into a greased (and parchment-lined) 9″x13″ metal baking pan.
+Pour the pumpkin mixture in.
+Bake at 350°F for 25 minutes or until a toothpick inserted into the center comes out clean.

-While your pumpkin bars are cooling, mix up a delicious cream cheese frosting in your electric mixer using softened butter, icing sugar, softened cream cheese (not the light kind!) and a little vanilla.
-Spread the prepared cream cheese frosting evenly over the pumpkin bars.
+While your pumpkin bars are cooling, mix up a delicious cream cheese frosting in your electric mixer using these cream cheese frosting ingredients: softened butter, powdered sugar, softened cream cheese (not the light kind!) and a little vanilla extract.
+Beat cream cheese along with the other ingredients until smooth and everything is incorporated.

 Chill in the fridge for a few hours, then using a sharp knife, cut the pumpkin bars into 18 pieces and serve!

-What's the difference between Pumpkin Bars and Pumpkin Cake?
+What's the difference between Classic Pumpkin Bars and Pumpkin Cake?